 Professionals in the marketing industry claim marketing to this generation will be different than ones in the past.
 Business owners and managers have to understand what drives the young adults in order to best reach them effectively and have products and services relevant to them.

-One thing businesses should always keep in mind is the differences in shopping habits between Millennials and Generation X or Baby Boomers.
+One thing businesses should always keep in mind are the differences in shopping habits between Millennials and Generation X or Baby Boomers.
 According to Forbes, here are some quick facts about millennial spending:

 - 67 percent choose to shop online vs. in a retail store